3 Days in Porto Itinerary for First Time Travel

 If you want, here may be a time where you opt for a walking tour or electric tuk tuk tour.
 You don’t have to, but here are some Porto tour options that take 1 to 3 hours.
 If you prefer a tour, my advice would be to forgo the morning portion of this first of 3 days in Porto itinerary.

-If you finish by noon or earlier, you will still have time for lunch on the Ribeira and a river cruise by 1pm.
+If you finish by noon or earlier, you will still have time for lunch on the Ribeira and a river cruise.
 Otherwise, pick up this itinerary for lunch and afternoon in Vila Nova de Gaia.

 Guided Tour Options to Fit This Porto Itinerary